abdulapopoola/Stream/api/documentation.md

 ```
 <a name="elementAt"></a>
 ## elementAt(index) ⇒ <code>\*</code>
-Picks the element at the nth index in a stream.
+Returns the element at the nth index in a stream.
 Returns `undefined`
   if stream size is less than the index.
 Indexing is zero-based.

 **Kind**: global function